MobileUpLLC/MobileUp-KMM-Template/iosApp/README.md

 \*\* Pay attention, that in `update` method of TabOneController we use `embedded(in:)` modifier to keep access of SUI view to its hosting controller

+\*\*\* If we created a subscription via @ObservedObject + objectWillChange.sink, we should recreate each ObservableState via recreate method

 ```swift
 func update(component: HomeComponentChild) {